llnl/axom/src/examples/shaping_tutorial/README.md

 ## Tutorial roadmap

-This tutorial showcases several features of Axom by incrementally building up an application that performs shaping on a computational mesh
+This tutorial showcases several features of Axom by incrementally building up an application that performs shaping on a computational mesh.

-* [Lesson 00](lesson_00/README.md) provides a brief overview of Axom and develops a simple application against an installed version of Axom
+* [Lesson 00](lesson_00/README.md) provides a brief overview of Axom and develops a simple application against an installed version of Axom.
 * [Lesson 01](lesson_01/README.md) uses Axom's `Sidre` component to structure Cartesian mesh metadata (bounding box and resolution) and generate a Conduit Mesh Blueprint representation.
 * [Lesson 02](lesson_02/README.md) focuses on Axom's `Inlet` component to define, parse, and validate simulation input for mesh metadata.
 * [Lesson 03](lesson_03/README.md) describes geometry setup for multimaterial simulation using Axom's `Klee` component.